IBMStreams/sample.edge-app-control/README.md

 1. Develop application (via VS Code)

-    In this sample we use a predefined sample application called "TracesAppCloud.spl".
-It is an SPL application that shows a simple SPL application that reads some stock ticker entries, does a simple calculation on them, and then writes them out.
+    The application used in this sample is a simple SPL application that reads stock ticker entries from a file, does a simple calculation on them, and then writes them out to a file.
 It will continue doing this in a loop.

-    For the purpose of this sample, some additional statements have been added to the application to show examples of how to define and reference submission time variables, and how to add application trace statements to output these values into the application log.
+    Some additional trace and println statements have been added to the application to show examples of how to define and reference submission time variables, and how to add application trace statements to output these values into the application log.

     Search for "LOOK HERE" to see the section of the application that is most relative to this sample.